Gabriel George: Archery

 In 2018, George was introduced to adaptive sports through the National Veterans Summer Sports Clinic in San Diego, where a Paralympic coach demonstrated how he could fire a bow using string—he went to buy a bow the next day.
 Soon George was looking to compete, participating in paralympic competitions while aiming to be included on Team USA.
 His dedication to the sport has led to participation in the 2019 DOD Warrior Games for Team Navy, candidacy for the Tokyo Paralympics in 2020 (prior to its cancellation), and an invitation to the Invictus Games in 2022 for Team USA.

-Volunteerism

-When not participating in sports, George involves himself with volunteering at non-profits like Team Rubicon.